tasharen/tnet/Assets/TNet/ReadMe - 3.0.3.txt

 3.0.3
 - NEW: Added a robust WorkerThread class that can be used as a simple to use thread pool: WorkerThread.Create(delegate, <optional>), where <optional> delegate will be executed on the main thread when the threaded delegate finishes.
+- NEW: TNServer executable now supports -ipv6 to use IPv6.
+- NEW: TNServer executable now supports -fn [filename] to set the save filename.
 - FIX: TCP lobby client's error string will be cleared when reconnected.
 - FIX: TNSerializer will now serialize DateTime as a long.
 - FIX: TNManager.Connect(address) now supports IPv6 just like TNManager.Connect(address, port) already did.